masalinas/poc-unomi-sec/README.md

 ```

 # Start WSO2 IAM Indentity Server Manager (IAM)
 We start WSO2 in a different port tham 9443.
-Ww will use the 9445 configuring the **deployment.tom** file adding offset attribute like this:
+We will use the 9445 configuring the **deployment.tom** file adding offset attribute like this:

 ```
 [server]